bufbuild/docs.buf.build/docs/bsr/studio.md

 Once you've configured your RPC and target URL, create the payload of your request using the built-in editor on Studio.
 Based on the schema for your RPC's request message, the editor will give you:

-- Autocompletion (use "ctrl + space" to trigger suggestions).
+- Autocompletion: use "ctrl + space" to trigger suggestions.
-- Validation (invalid field types, invalid json, etc. will underline the invalid region).
+- Validation: invalid field types, invalid json, etc. The editor will underline the invalid region.
-- Documentation (hover over fields, or use the "docs" tab above the editor).
+- Documentation: hover over fields, or use the "Docs" tab above the editor to view documentation for the Protobuf definition.

 <!-- TODO: make this into a gif -->
 <Image alt="Studio request editor" src="/img/bsr/studio-request-editor.png" width={60} />